 There is a related wooden structure termed a "pergola."
 You can think of the latter as a bigger, more elaborate version of an arbor.
 The concept behind the two, however, is similar, and it may be difficult to draw the fine line between a large arbor and a small pergola.
 Both commonly support vine plants.
 Pergolas are, though, more likely to be built up against a house.
 In fact, a covered pergola jutting out from a house wall serves as an extension of the house, allowing you to enjoy an outdoor living space.
 You can take meals al fresco under such a structure, for example.

 02 of 03

 Would you enjoy your yard more if you had a covered wooden structure out there in which to take your meals or munch on a snack?
 Sort of an outdoor room?
 Enter the gazebo.
 Depending on the style you select, these wooden structures can also add to the beauty of your lawn and garden decor.

-Gazebos are similar to that classic structure that is so evocative of a bygone era, in which the pace of life was slower, and "stress" was something that tree branches felt -- after a heavy snowstorm,... weighed down by the snow -- not people: namely, the bandstand.
+Gazebos are similar to that classic structure that is so evocative of a bygone era, in which the pace of life was slower, and "stress" was something that tree branches felt—not people.
 A gazebo is essentially just a smaller version of a bandstand.
 Another difference is that a gazebo is used for private, not public purposes.
-Bandstands usually occur in public parks; they are literally wooden structures where a band can stand (in order to play their music).
+Bandstands usually occur in public parks; they are wooden structures where a band can stand to play their music.

-But if you wish to call your gazebo a "bandstand," so as to evoke an image that will relax your mind and sweep away the stress of the modern world, your secret will be safe with us.
+But if you wish to call your gazebo a "Bandstand," to evoke an image that will relax your mind and sweep away the stress of the modern world, your secret will be safe with us.

 03 of 03